ivoleitao/shadertoy_api/README.md

 ## Introduction

-Provides a definition of the contracts and entities needed to create a dart client to Shadertoy.
+Provides a definition of the contracts and entities needed to create a Shadertoy dart client.

-The contracts defined in this library allow the creation of clients to:
+Three main types of contracts are defined in this library:
-* **Shadertoy Client API**, which as presented in the [howto](https://www.shadertoy.com/howto#q2), provides a number of operations that allow the user to browse shaders available with `public+api` privacy settings.
+* A **Client API**, for the REST interfaces defined in the Shadertoy [howto](https://www.shadertoy.com/howto#q2) that allow the user to browse shaders available with `public+api` privacy settings.
 Note that the number of operations available with this API are limited albeit enough for simple browsing usage.
 To start using this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page and the client implementation should support providing it at the time of the construction
-* **Shadertoy Extended Client API**, provides access to the same methods as the previous API but adds more data namely users, playlists, shader comments and website media.
-Note that the shaders returned by this API are not constrained by the `public+api` privacy settings.
+* **Extended Client API**, provides access to the same methods as the previous API but adds methods namely users, playlists, shader comments and website media.
+Note that the shaders returned by this API should not be constrained by the `public+api` privacy settings.

-Finally, this library defines contracts supporting the creation of data stores through the **Shadertoy Store API** thus providing a way to work offline with the downloaded shaders instead of hitting the client or extended client APIs
+* **Store API**, defines contracts supporting the creation of data stores thus providing a way to work offline with the downloaded shaders instead of hitting the client or extended client APIs.
+It supports all the methods as the previous API plus the storage primitives.

 ## Capabilities

 This package provides a number of operations through two types of clients:

-**Base Client API**
+**Client API**

 * `Find shader` by id
 * `Find shaders` by a list of id's